• Skip to primary navigation

 • In a stock pot over medium heat, melt butter.
 Add chopped onions, carrots, and bell pepper and cook until vegetables begin to lightly brown and onion turns translucent, about 3-4 minutes.
 Add garlic and cook an additional 30 seconds.

 • Add flour and stir to coat vegetables.
-Cook for one minute, then whisk in vegetable broth, scraping up any browned bits on the bottom of the pan.
+Cook for one minute, then whisk in broth, scraping up any browned bits on the bottom of the pan.

 • Remove lid, remove pot from heat, and allow to set for 5 minutes before serving.